 • Dr. Neil Gokal, medical director of clinical education for Southwest Medical Associates has recently joined the Nevada Academy of Family Physicians (NAFP) as a board member.
 The NAFP works to assist Nevada family physician members in providing the highest quality of care for their patients.

-• Holland & Hart announced the addition of Dirk Gasper, Of Counsel in the firm’s Las Vegas office.
-Gasper strengthens Holland & Hart’s construction practice by bringing experience serving as lead attorney on litigation and transactional matters involving industrial/infrastructure, commercial and residential disputes, insurance issues and contract negotiation and drafting.
+• Holland & Hart announced the addition of Dirk Gaspar, Of Counsel in the firm’s Las Vegas office.
+Gaspar strengthens Holland & Hart’s construction practice by bringing experience serving as lead attorney on litigation and transactional matters involving industrial/infrastructure, commercial and residential disputes, insurance issues and contract negotiation and drafting.

 Founded in 1947, Holland & Hart is a full-service Am Law 200 firm with offices in eight states and in Washington, D.C.

 • Naqvi Injury Law welcomes its newest attorney, Ryan Venci.
 Venci brings two decades’ of experience in the area of insurance defense to work on behalf of the firm’s personal injury clients.

 “I’ve known and worked with Ryan for many years and have a tremendous amount of respect for him,” said Farhan Naqvi, founder and managing attorney of Naqvi Injury Law.
 “My own experience in insurance defense has been invaluable to the success of my firm because I know how insurance companies operate and use it to benefit my clients’ cases.”

 Prior to joining Naqvi Injury Law, Venci spent 19 years representing insurance companies and their insured.
 “Ryan’s extensive knowledge of how insurance companies evaluate and value cases provides tremendous value to our clients,” Naqvi said.
 “He knows how to maximize our clients’ recovery for injuries resulting from the negligence of others, which is a significant advantage for their cases.”